NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 - the high level *user* layer.
 - the low level *core* layer.

-The user level simply consists of:
+The user level consists of:
 - the C++ host program, implemented starting from the `main.cpp` file of their application.
 - the OpenCL client kernels, implemented in one or more `kernel.cl` files.
+- the OpenGL client shaders, implemented in 3 files: the vertex, the geometry and the fragment shader.

 The core level instead is made of all the necessary C++/OpenGL/OpenCL infrastructure that makes the user able to concentrate only on the two aforementioned aspects.